aking526/audio-reactive-cloud/README.md

 ## Description

 This project is a web-based Audio Processing Studio.
 Users can upload their own audio files and manipulate them with a variety of controls in real time.
 The platform allows for saving projects to the cloud, so users can revisit and continue their work at any time.
-This application is built with a modern technology stack including Next.js, React, Supabase for the backend and database, and Tone.js for powerful audio processing capabilities.
+This application is built with a modern technology stack including [Next.js](https://nextjs.org/), [React](https://react.dev/), [Supabase](https://supabase.com/) for the backend and database, and [Tone.js](https://tonejs.github.io/) for powerful audio processing capabilities.

 ## Features

+- **Audio Upload and Selection:** Upload your own audio files or choose from a selection of sample songs to get started quickly.
+- **Real-time Audio Visualization:** See your audio come to life with dynamic, real-time visualizations that react to the music.
+- **Parameter Control:** Fine-tune the audio-visual experience with a comprehensive set of controls for various audio effects and visual parameters.
+- **Project Management:** Save your creations to the cloud.
+Your projects are automatically associated with your account, so you can access them anytime.
+- **User Authentication:** Secure user authentication system for managing personal accounts and projects, powered by Supabase Auth.
+- **Modern Tech Stack:** Built with Next.js for a fast and responsive user experience, Supabase for backend services, and a component-based architecture for maintainability.

 ## Assement Criteria